Nicotine gum: Side effects

 Side effects of nicotine gum arise from vigorous chewing, which releases excess nicotine.
 Chewing nicotine gum may cause jaw soreness.
 Oral mucosal irritation or ulcers can occur if the gum is repeatedly "parked" in the same location in the mouth.
-Similarly, excess nicotine swallowed with saliva may cause sore throat due to esophageal irritation, or gastrointestinal symptoms such as abdominal pain, nausea, and vomiting.
+Similarly, excess nicotine swallowed with saliva may cause a sore throat due to esophageal irritation, or gastrointestinal symptoms such as abdominal pain, nausea, and vomiting.
 It can aggravate gastrointestinal conditions such as peptic ulcer disease, gastroesophageal reflux disease, and pancreatitis.
 Hiccups may occur due to nicotine's vasodilatory effects on blood vessels in skeletal muscle.
 As an activator of the sympathetic nervous system, nicotine can cause light-headedness or dizziness, headache, and increased saliva production.

 Due to nicotine's vasoconstrictive effects in the skin and heart, nicotine gum transiently increases heart rate and blood pressure, and consequently myocardial work.
 However, there is no consensus information available regarding the cardiovascular risk of NRT relative to smoking.
 Furthermore, smoking while using NRT has not been shown to increase the risk of a cardiovascular event.

-In addition to following chewing instructions, the dose of nicotine gum can be adjusted for individuals experiencing side effects.
+In addition to following the chewing instructions, the dose of nicotine gum can be adjusted for individuals experiencing side effects.